CaioMatInt/code_challenge/README.md

 > Output => HTTP STATUS 200 and a JSON `{"account_id": 1234, "balance": 200}`
 >
-> If the account does not exist, return HTTP STATUS 404 If the account exists, return`
+> If the account does not exist, return HTTP STATUS 404

 ## Database diagram
 ![image](https://github.com/CaioMatInt/payment_challenge/assets/40992883/aa649f6e-713d-4a32-be69-b5151b1a73fb)